pyfar/pyfar/CONTRIBUTING.rst

 - Exclude tests (for example the time consuming test of plot) with

-    $ pytest -k 'not plot'
+    $ pytest -k 'not plot and not interaction'

 - Create an html report on the test `coverage <https://coverage.readthedocs.io/en/coverage-5.5/>`_ with